 According to information developed by Judge Zamora, a special operational command was established at the Military School during the days immediately preceding the murders.
 The command was headed by Col. Benavides with the assistance of Lt.
 Col. Camilo Hernandez.
-Chief staff responsibilities were assigned to Major Oswaldo Vides Lucha, Major Miguel Gonzalez Castillo, Captain Jose Fuentes and another officer whose name we do not have.
-A unit of the Atlacatl battalion, commanded by two lieutenants, was one of many outside units temporarily assigned to this command.
+Chief staff responsibilities were assigned to Major Oswaldo Vides Luchas, Major Miguel Gonzales Castillo, Captain Jose Fuentes and another officer whose name we do not have.
+A unit of the Atlacatl battalion, commanded by two lieutenants, was one of the many outside units temporarily assigned to this command.

-We are told that, by early January, 1990, investigators believed that the Atlacatl unit had been involved in the killings, but they did not have specific evidence against particular soldiers, nor did they know who had ordered the crimes.
+We are told that, by early January 1990, investigators believed that the Atlacatlunit had been involved in the killings, but they did not have specific evidence against particular soldiers, nor did they know who had ordered the crimes.

 Last January 6th, President Cristiani ordered the detention of Col. Benavides, Lt.
-Yusshy Mendoza from the military school, and 45 members of the Atlacatl battalion, including two lieutenants.
+Yusshy Mendoza from the militaryschool, and 45 members of the Atlacatlbattalion, including two lieutenants.
 For reasons no one seems to understand, Lt.
-Col. Camilo Hernandez and the captains and majors who were between Col. Benavides and the lieutenants in the chain of command were not among those detained.
+Col. Camilo Hernandez and the captains and majors, who were between Col. Benavides and the lieutenants in the chain of command, were not among those detained.

 Lt.
 Col. Hernandez, the second in command, is an experienced combat officer with close ties to Defense Minister Ponce.
 He was at the military school on the night the murders took place.
-But he was not questioned by the SIU; he was not detained on January 6th; and he was not charged until it became evident six months later that he had destroyed evidence in the case.
+But he was not questioned by the SIU; he was not detained on January 6th; and he was not charged until it became evident, six months later, that he had destroyed evidence in the case.

 The captains and majors listed above were also at the military school on the night of the crimes.
 It was their job to know what was going on.
-But none of them were questioned by the SIU; none were detained; and when they were ultimately questioned by the judge, they all claimed either to have been asleep, or to have seen nothing, heard nothing and known nothing about the actions of the Atlacatl.
+But none of them were questioned by the judge, they all claimed either to have been asleep, or to have seen nothing, heard nothing and known nothing about the actions of the Atlacatl.

-Why, at a point in the investigation when the specific identities of those involved in the crimes were-by all accounts--unknown, were the Colonel and the lieutenants detained and subsequently charged, but not those between them in the chain of command?
+Why, at a point in the investigation when the specific identities of those involved in the crimes were -- by all accounts -- unknown, were the Colonel and the lieutenants detained and subsequently charged, but not those between them in the chain of command?
 And at whose direction was this done?

-During this and previous trips, we have asked this question of Col. Ponce, the Fiscal General's office, the President of the Supreme Court, the SIU, the judge and the U.S. Embassy.
+During this and previous trips, we have asked this question of Col. Ponce, the Fiscal Generals' office, the President of the Supreme Court, the SIU, the judge and the U.S. Embassy.
 None of the Salvadoran officials have a coherent answer.
-The Fiscal

-General's office, the judge and the U.S. Embassy all agree it is perhaps the key unanswered question in the case.
+The Fiscal General's office, the judge and the U.S. Embassy all agree it is perhaps the key unanswered question in the case.

-The failure of the investigators to be clear on this point leads inevitably to speculation that the military hierarchy-not the investigating authorities-controlled who was questioned, who was detained and who was charged.
-It leads to speculation that a deal may have been cut wherein a senior officer-Col. Benavides-was required to take responsibility, while mid-level officers were shielded from prosecution.
-It leads to speculation that the protection provided to these mid-level officers may have been given in return for their silence during the subsequent investigation.
-It leads to speculation that the entire investigation may have been a charade calibrated to meet the minimum-and only the minimum-demands of meddlers from Congress and elsewhere.
+The failure of the investigators to be clear on this point leads inevitably to speculation that the militaryhierarchy -- not the investigating authorities -- controlled who was questioned, who was detained and who was charged.
+It leads to speculation that a deal may have been cut wherein a senior officer -- Col. Benavides -- was required to take responsibility, while mid-level officers were shielded from prosecution.
+It leads to speculation that the entire investigation may have been a charade calibrated to meet the minimum -- and only the minimum -- demands of meddlers from Congress and elsewhere.